 Influential Artists in Fauvism

 Fauvism may have been brief, but its artistic significance lies in the extraordinary works produced by a core group of visionary painters.
-These artists prioritized raw emotion, expressive brushwork, and radical color palettes over academic tradition.
+These artists prioritized raw emotion, expressive brushwork, and radical color palettes over academic tradition, and the results were unlike anything the art world had seen.

 The undisputed leader of the Fauvist movement, Matisse redefined modern painting with works like Woman with a Hat (1905) and The Red Room (1908).
-His use of pure, expressive color and decorative flatness made him both controversial and revered.
+His use of pure, expressive color and decorative flatness made him both controversial and revered in equal measure.

 Today, Matisse’s Fauvist-era pieces are rare and highly valuable.
 Major works have sold for upwards of $20 million, and his Fauvist paintings are held by the Museum of Modern Art (MoMA), Centre Pompidou, and the Hermitage Museum.